sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 The `compress` method accepts the `CompressorParams` object as single argument.

-The `CompressorParams` instance can be created by `new WebAudio.CompressorParams()` You can find more about properties of compressor at [ Compressor](https://developer.mozilla.org/en-US/docs/Web/API/DynamicsCompressorNode#properties)
+The `CompressorParams` instance can be created by `new WebAudio.CompressorParams()`.

+You can find more about properties of compressor at [ Compressor](https://developer.mozilla.org/en-US/docs/Web/API/DynamicsCompressorNode#properties).

 ```js
 const compParams = new WebAudio.CompressorParams()